Prophet's Mosque: Ottoman era

-Sultan Suleiman the Magnificent (r.
-1520–1566) rebuilt the east and west walls of the mosque, and added the northeastern minaret known as Süleymaniyye.
+Sultan Suleiman I rebuilt the east and west walls of the mosque, and rebuilt the northeastern minaret known as Sulaymaniyya.
 He added a new altar called Ahnaf next to Muhammad's altar, Shafi'iyya, and placed a new steel-covered dome on the tomb of Muhammad.
-Sultan Suleiman the Magnificent wrote the names of the Ottoman sultans from Osman Ghazi to himself (Kanuni) and revived the "Gate of Mercy" (Bab ur-Rahme) or the west gate.
-The pulpit that is used today was built under Sultan Murad III (r.
-1574–1595).
+Sultan Suleiman I wrote the names of the Ottoman sultans from Osman I to himself (Kanuni) and revived the "Gate of Mercy" (Bab al-Rahma) or the west gate.
+The pulpit that is used today was built under Sultan Murad III.